We acknowledge the Traditional Owners of the lands and water upon which we meet. This always was & always will be Kaurna land.

 The Minor Works Program provides a flexible and responsive framework of activities (such as Soup Night and Spark Sessions), guidance, tools, resources, networks and infrastructure that enables diverse ideas and initiatives to thrive.
 As such, the Program is focused on practical, tangible support for people who want to turn an idea into an actionable project together with others.

 The Program facilitates and guides to create opportunities for: collaboration, learning, networking, and most importantly making sure that everyone who wants to, has a say and the chance to participate and contribute.
+We are building a local participatory ecosystem underpinned by a practical project support system.

 The tools and resources that are created as part of the Minor Works Program will be made freely accessible for those who would like to use them for the public good in other contexts.